SirrorsMoore1975/SirrorsMoore1975/Documents/SECURITYCHALLENGE/README.md

        - Is there alternative software or application that can achieve the same goal you are doing?

-         You will be supprised to learn there are alternative softwares that might be free and open sources and are maintained by a communities or developers.
+         You will be surprised to learn there are alternative softwares that might be free and open sources and are maintained by a communities or developers.

          However, it is not always the case that there are available alternatives.